IMF's Lagarde demands action to avert threat to euro

 “A determined and forceful move towards complete European monetary union should be reaffirmed in order to restore faith,” she said.
 “At the moment, the viability of the European monetary system is questioned.”

-Lagarde spelled out a plan that envisioned the issuance of jointly guaranteed euro zone debt as well as more centralized economic control in the 17 countries that use the euro.
+Lagarde spelled out a plan that envisioned the issuance of jointly guaranteed euro zone debt as well as more centralised economic control in the 17 countries that use the euro.

 As ministers prepared to provide up to 100 billion euros ($126 billion) in aid for Spain to shore up its stricken banks, Lagarde said financial support for banks should be given directly, rather than via the state.